Cray-HPE/docs-csm/operations/network/management_network/bican_switch_configuration.md

 1. Validate and apply switch configurations to management network switches, EXCLUDING the edge switches.
 [Validate Switch Configurations](validate_switch_configs.md).
 2. Apply the generated edge switch configurations.
 This is NOT a full configuration, the configuration generated is only what is needed for CHN.
 This switch should already be setup from the Slingshot documentation.

-EXAMPLE of a full running configuration of two spines and two edge switches, This configuration should be not be copied and should be used as a general reference only.
-[BI-CAN Aruba/Arista Configuration
+The following is an example of a full running configuration of two spines and two edge switches.
+This configuration should be not be copied and should be used as a general reference only.
+Refer to [BI-CAN Aruba/Arista Configuration
 ](../customer_accessible_networks/bi-can_arista_aruba_config.md)